garden mulch ideas

 Image Source: thespruce.com

-Compost mulch is made from compost, which often consists of refuse from your kitchen or yard.
+Compost mulch is made from compost which usually is the waste in the kitchen or yard.

 4. Straw Mulch